-Description Sets the maximum size of a core dump.
-Sets the maximum size of a core dump Sets the maximum size of a core dump.
-Sets the maximum amount of data memory that can be used by the server.
-Specifies the path to a file containing Diffie-Hellman parameters, for enabling cipher suites.
-Sets the server's working directory.
-Disables individual empty zones.
-Specifies the name of the contact for dns64 zones.
-Specifies the name of the server for dns64 zones.
-Turns on the DNS Response Policy Service (DNSRPS) interface.
-Provides additional RPZ configuration settings, which are passed to the DNS Response Policy Service (DNSRPS) provider library.
-Specifies the global Differentiated Services Code Point (DSCP) value to classify outgoing DNS traffic.
-Specifies host names or addresses of machines with access to both IPv4 and IPv6 transports.
-Controls the use of the EDNS0 (RFC 2671) feature.
-Sets the maximum EDNS VERSION that is sent to the server(s) by the resolver.
+Statement Description dhparam-file Specifies the path to a file containing Diffie-Hellman parameters, for enabling cipher suites. directory Sets the server's working directory. disable-empty-zone Disables individual empty zones. dns64-contact Specifies the name of the contact for dns64 zones. dns64-server Specifies the name of the server for dns64 zones. dnsrps-enable Turns on the DNS Response Policy Service (DNSRPS) interface. dnsrps-options Provides additional RPZ configuration settings, which are passed to the DNS Response Policy Service (DNSRPS) provider library. dscp Sets the Differentiated Services Code Point (DSCP) value (obsolete). dual-stack-servers Specifies host names or addresses of machines with access to both IPv4 and IPv6 transports. edns Controls the use of the EDNS0 (RFC 2671) feature. edns-version Sets the maximum EDNS VERSION that is sent to the server(s) by the resolver. empty-contact Specifies the contact name in the returned SOA record for empty zones. empty-server Specifies the server name in the returned SOA record for empty zones.

-Statement - continued from previous page Description Description empty-contact Specifies the contact name in the returned SOA record for empty zones. empty-server Specifies the server name in the returned SOA record for empty zones. empty-zones-enable Enables or disables all empty zones. endpoints Specifies a list of HTTP query paths on which to listen. errors-per-second Limits the number of errors for a valid domain name and record type. fetch-quota-params Sets the parameters for dynamic resizing of the fetches-per-server quota in response to detected congestion. fetches-per-server Sets the maximum number of simultaneous iterative queries allowed to be sent by a server to an upstream name server before the server blocks additional queries. fetches-per-zone Sets the maximum number of simultaneous iterative queries allowed to any one domain before the server blocks new queries for data in or beneath that zone. files Sets the maximum number of files the server may have open concurrently. geoip-directory Specifies the directory containing GeoIP database files. hostname Specifies the hostname of the server to return in response to a hostname.bind query. http Configures HTTP endpoints on which to listen for DNS-over-HTTPS (DoH) queries. continues on next page
+Statement Description empty-zones-enable Enables or disables all empty zones. endpoints Specifies a list of HTTP query paths on which to listen. errors-per-second Limits the number of errors for a valid domain name and record type. fetch-quota-params Sets the parameters for dynamic resizing of the fetches-per-server quota in response to detected congestion. fetches-per-server Sets the maximum number of simultaneous iterative queries allowed to be sent by a server to an upstream name server before the server blocks additional queries. fetches-per-zone Sets the maximum number of simultaneous iterative queries allowed to any one domain before the server blocks new queries for data in or beneath that zone. geoip-directory Specifies the directory containing GeoIP database files. hostname Specifies the hostname of the server to return in response to a hostname.bind query. http Configures HTTP endpoints on which to listen for DNS-over-HTTPS (DoH) queries. http-listener-clients Limits the number of active concurrent connections on a per-listener basis. http-port Specifies the TCP port number the server uses to receive and send unencrypted DNS traffic via HTTP. http-streams-per-connection Limits the number of active concurrent HTTP/2 streams on a per-connection basis.

-Description Limits the number of active concurrent connections on a per-listener basis.
-Specifies the TCP port number the server uses to receive and send unencrypted DNS traffic via HTTP.
-Limits the number of active concurrent HTTP/2 streams on a per-connection basis.
-Specifies the TCP port number the server uses to receive and send DNS-over-HTTPS protocol traffic.
-Specifies a TCP socket as a control channel.
-Sets the interval at which the server scans the network interface list.
-Specifies the prefix lengths of IPv4 address blocks.
-Specifies the contact for the IPV4ONLY.ARPA zone created by dns64.
-Specifies the name of the server for the IPV4ONLY.ARPA zone created by dns64.
-Specifies the prefix lengths of IPv6 address blocks.
-Specifies the path to a file containing the private TLS key for a connection.
-Specifies one or more server_key s to be used with a remote server.
-Sets the resolver's lame cache.
+Statement Description https-port Specifies the TCP port number the server uses to receive and send DNS-over-HTTPS protocol traffic. inet Specifies a TCP socket as a control channel. interface-interval Sets the interval at which the server scans the network interface list. ipv4-prefix-length Specifies the prefix lengths of IPv4 address blocks. ipv4only-contact Specifies the contact for the IPV4ONLY.ARPA zone created by dns64. ipv4only-server Specifies the name of the server for the IPV4ONLY.ARPA zone created by dns 64. ipv6-prefix-length Specifies the prefix lengths of IPv6 address blocks. keep-response-order Defines an address_match_list of addresses which do not accept reordered answers within a single TCP stream. key-file Specifies the path to a file containing the private TLS key for a connection. keys Specifies one or more server_key s to be used with a remote server. lame-ttl Sets the resolver's lame cache. listen-on Specifies the IPv4 addresses on which a server listens for DNS queries. listen-on-v6 Specifies the IPv6 addresses on which a server listens for DNS queries. continues on next page